ronste/xmlworkflow/Readme.md

 1) Create a directory to hold all your working directories and files
 2) From inside this directory start a conatiner with:
     `. <path-to-your-download-directory>/xmlworkflow-run-prod.sh <your-container-name>` to start a container

+    On Windows (PowerShell) use:
+    `& "<path-to-your-download-directory>\xmlworkflow-run-prod.ps1" -ContainerImage "xmlworkflow:latest"`

+    Note: The PowerShell script derives the runtime container name from the image name.
+With `xmlworkflow:latest`, the container name will be `xmlworkflow`.
-3) Prepare your working directory by either copying a docx file into the folder `work` or, alternatively, run `podman exec <your-container-name> /bin/bash -c "cd /root/xmlworkflow/work && processDocx reset-example"` to use the demo docx file
+3) Prepare your working directory by either copying a docx file into the folder `work` or, alternatively, run `podman exec <your-container-name> /bin/bash -c "cd /root/xmlworkflow/work && processDocx reset-jats-example"` to use the demo docx file

+   PowerShell example (default container name):
+   `podman exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/work && processDocx reset-jats-example"`

 ### Perfrom a docx converion